optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 ### Building the Visual Structure
 A priori, we know that a program has a certain logical and syntactic structure, and we expect that the structure of its visual representation will reflect them accordingly.

 As mentioned above, our brain is in constant search for some optimal interpretation of the visual scene, which allows us to explain it in the simplest way.
-Therefore, it can be argued that the more clearly the visual structure is formed, and the more accurately it reflects the structure of the program, the less mental effort we will spend on the perception of this program.
+Therefore, it can be asserted that the more clearly the visual structure is formed, and the more accurately it reflects the structure of the program, the less mental effort we will spend on the perception of this program.

 When we visually perceive the program, we get the first impression and evaluate the visual structure of the text mainly due to ambient vision, which has low acuity and color perception, deteriorating from the center to the edge.
 Fast ambient vision helps us to highlight points of interest in the code for further analysis and reading using slow focal vision.
-This means that, speaking about the general visual structure of the program text, we must move from the area of ​​focal vision, that is, from the world of letters and symbols, to the area of ​​ambient vision, that is, to the area of ​​spots and the relationships between them.
+This means that, speaking about the general visual structure of the program text, we must move from the domain of ​​focal vision, that is, from letters and symbols, to the domain of ​​ambient vision, that is, to  ​​spots and the relationships between them.

-The sequence of the main structural elements in the program is located in the vertical direction, so when evaluating the overall visual structure of the program, when covering it with a "wide view", vertical eye movement prevails, accompanied by small horizontal deviations.
-The horizontal movement of the gaze associated with the transition to focal vision and reading directly allows us to get the details of these elements.
+The sequence of the main structural elements in the program is developed in the vertical direction, so when evaluating the overall visual structure of the program, when covering it with a "wide view", vertical eye movement prevails, accompanied by small horizontal deviations.
+The horizontal movement of the gaze associated mainly with the transition to focal vision and reading directly allows us to get the details of these elements.

 Therefore, for a correct assessment of the overall structure of the program, it is important to form the correct visual structure in the vertical direction.